MaxAKAgluck/Haunted-BTLO-Writeup/README.md

 6. Later, during the investigation, a flaw was discovered in their ACIS code rendering system.
 What were these flaws?
 (Format: XXX Xxxxxxxxx, Xxxxxxxx Xxxxxx Xxxxxx Xxxxxxxxx)

-There is also a pdf report which contains answer to this question specifically: https://oversight.house.gov/wp-content/uploads/2018/12/Equifax-Report.pdf
+There is also a pdf report I found which contains answer to this question specifically: https://oversight.house.gov/wp-content/uploads/2018/12/Equifax-Report.pdf

 <img width="2042" height="390" alt="image" src="https://github.com/user-attachments/assets/0349f11f-df40-492f-9194-7ec410b2acc7" />